About Us

 History

-Tucson Student Ministries was created by Erin Olson in April of 2021.
+Tucson Student Ministries was created by Erin Anderson in April of 2021.
 After brainstorming and creating, Erin invited people to join her board of directors in June 2021.
-Our board of directors consists of Jason Anderson, President, Renee Ehler, Vice President, Michele McClellan, Treasurer, and Erin Olson, Secretary.
+Our board of directors consists of Michele MCClellan (President) Jason Anderson (Vice President) Stuart Schillinger (Treasurer) Erin Anderson (Secretary) and Liz Schillinger.
 In June 2021, they appointed Erin to be Executive Director for Tucson Student Ministries.
-They recruited friends and artists that they knew and began creating content for assemblies in June 2021.
+They recruited friends and artists that they knew and began creating content in June 2021.
 They had their first performance at the Reclaiming Hope Trauma Conference in October of 2021.
 By January of 2022 the team had around 18 active volunteers.
 Within their first year of operations they have been able to have two live performances, produce 6 podcasts, and a music video.
-They have partnered with Reclaimed Story Inc, Pantano Church, Hope Church and Empire High School.
-As their first year comes to an end, they are excited for what they can do to impact students next year.
+In their second year of operations the team remained consistent with around 20 volunteers.
+They performed at multiple Vail School District events, such as Vail Pride Day, Vail Family University and different school's health and wellness fairs.
+Also participating in community events, Cool for School Car show, and Reclaiming Hope Trauma Conference.
+And partnering with Text, Talk, Act to create six different videos to be used in their curriculum.

 The Science Behind What We Do